 If you feel yourself nodding yes, then this beginners guide to meditation is for you.

-Focus and insight are the two wings of meditation, you need both to fly.
-So after this beginners guide to meditation explains single pointed meditation first, we will move into some of the basic insights meditation can bring.
+As I’ve been taught in numerous Buddhist retreats and monasteries, focus and insight are the two wings of meditation, you need both to fly.
+After reading the first phase of this beginners guide first, single pointed meditation, we cover quickly the basics that insights meditation can bring.

 The Basics of Meditation